eclipse/steady/CONTRIBUTING.md

 These eight requirements are the mandatory base of a good bug report:
 1. **Only real bugs**: please do your best to make sure to only report real bugs!
 Do not report:
-    * issues caused by application code or any code outside the open-source vulnerability management tool.
+    * issues caused by application code or any code outside the open-source vulnerability assessment tool.
     * something that behaves just different from what you expected.
 A bug is when something behaves different than specified.
 When in doubt, ask in a forum.
     * something you do not get to work properly.
 Use a support forum like Stack Overflow to request help.
     * feature requests.
 Well, this is arguable: critical or easy-to-do enhancement suggestions are welcome, but we do not want to use the issue tracker as wishlist.